openrewrite/rewrite-docs/introduction.md

 ## **Large-scale automated source code refactoring**

-OpenRewrite enables large-scale distributed source code refactoring for framework migrations, vulnerability patches, and API migrations with an early focus on the Java language ([see supported languages](/reference/supported-languages.md)).
+OpenRewrite enables large-scale distributed source code refactoring for framework migrations, vulnerability patches, and API migrations.
+While the original focus was on the Java language, OpenRewrite is [continuously expanding language and framework coverage](/reference/supported-languages.md).

 ## Semantic code search and transformation